openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/RASPBERRY_PI/README.md

 $ touch UC2_startGUI.sh
 $ nano UC2_startGUI.sh
 ```
-Then insert the necsesary code and replace "your-uc2name" with your chosen username.
+Then insert the necessary code and replace "your-uc2name" with your chosen username.
 Make sure that the path (here: ~/UC2/UC2-GUI) is the same as where you stored your GUI-files.
 ```
 #!/bin/bash
 export PATH="/home/your-uc2name/berryconda3/bin:$PATH"